uncsdss/DATA992-Summer-2025-Team1/literature_review.md

 - **Graph Metadata Filtering for RAG** – Neo4j Blog
   Discusses the value of knowledge graphs to constrain semantic search.
 Potentially useful to mitigate NetApp's overlapping documents.
   [Read more](https://neo4j.com/blog/developer/graph-metadata-filtering-vector-search-rag/)

+*→ For our project:*
+These sources reinforce the need for structured tagging and taxonomy-based filters in our metadata schema.
+A controlled vocabulary for NetApp service names and document types can improve result relevance, while a graph-based system may help distinguish similar documents during retrieval.

+---

 ## 2. Retrieval Models and Document Embeddings